AudioTore/EchOS/README.md

 broken iso builder as it seems to be broken for a couple years now.

 The best way to install EchOS would be a virtual machine anyway since their is not resson to install it on real hardware.

+CREDITS:

+I don't need to give credit but I would feel gulity if it I didn't.
+Very big thank you to Cosmos OS: https://github.com/CosmosOS/Cosmos This project wouldn't be possible without!